Catholic Movies

 with the way things are now, when every priest is depicted as a radical

-or a troubled, drug-using, foul-mouthed, money-grubbing, fornicator.
-So
+or a troubled, drug-addicted or alcoholic, money-grubbing, fornicator

 sad.